-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of corequisite developmental course(s).

-SOCI 1303 Introduction to Sociology 3 cr.
-Sem: F/S/Su 3 Lec.
-Hrs./week research, the organization of social life, social inequality, and social institutions such as the family, economics, politics, poverty, and the environment.
+SOCI 1303 Introduction to Sociology

+This introductory course provides an overview of the field of sociology and covers major sociological approaches, methods of sociological research, the organization of social life, social inequality, and social institutions such as the family, economics, politics, poverty, and the environment.
 Specific topics include socialization, demography, deviance, urbanization, culture, ethnicity, and racism.